Homechurch leadership.change.star wars: myth, fandom, and the reality of leading people who love...

 star wars: myth, fandom, and the reality of leading people who love something deeply

-On this platform, we’ll look at a great many companies and cultural touchstones with a special focus on some of my favorite companies and interests, one of which is Star Wars.
+On this platform, we’ll look at a several companies and cultural touchstones with a special focus on some of my favorite interests, one of which is Star Wars.

 welcome to the collision of church leadership and pop culture. (part five – star wars.)